 One ticket will give you access to the entire gamut of talks, lectures, performances and debates for the whole day.

 Food and refreshments can be purchased throughout the day and parking is free.

-Partners include Federation of Local History Societies *Timeline Research* Carlow Historical & Archaeological Society * RTE Radio One * Carlow County Council * Wistorical * The Gathering Ireland
+Partners include Federation of Local History Societies * History Teachers Association of Ireland * Genealogical Society of Ireland * Carlow Historical & Archaeological Society * RTE Radio One * Carlow County Council * Wistorical * The Gathering Ireland